 They both became good friends of the Browns and often exchanged visits.
 The Babers, who succeeded the Browns on the property were true archeologists and did studies on the castle which they came to know rock by rock.
 Colonel John published a book, unobtainable today, on this subject and on medieval Portofino.
 His wife Joceline dedicated herself to research on the old chapel of which she possessed a complete inventory dated May 6, 1607.
 The Babers left the castle to the commune of Portofino which then transformed it into a museum used for various cultural presentations and programs.
 Recently, in 1993, it appeared in a film entitled “L’incantevole aprile” (The Enchanting April).

 When Frederick Brown, the younger brother of Montagu, married in 1882 he acquired the Castle in Paraggi, foto, by then in disuse.
-It had belonged to the Fieschis in the middle ages and later used by the Genoese Republic as a defense against pirates as well as to block the landing of victims of the plague.
+It had belonged to the Fieschis in the Middle Ages and was later used by the Genoese Republic as a defense against pirates as well as to block the landing of victims of the plague.

-Since the years of the economic miracle, the castle has seen the bay of Paraggi crowded with boats, but not only with the usual prestigious yachts but also with more modest crafts, a testament to a more general and defuse wellbeing.
+Since the years of the economic miracle, the castle has seen the bay of Paraggi crowded with boats, not only with the usual prestigious yachts but also with more modest crafts, a testament to a more general and defuse well-being.